Sumonta056/SUST-Autorickshaw-Management-System/SQL Commands/Readme.md

 and balance > 60000;
 ```

-##### Find the names of all depositors who have an account with a value greater than BDT60,000 at the “Motejheel” branch.
+##### Find the names of all depositors who have an account with a value greater than BDT60,000 at the “Motejheel” branch

 ```bash
 SELECT customer_name